-The remainder of the paper is structured as follows: in section 2, we have a look into literature on balancing markets.
+The remainder of the paper is structured as follows: in section 2, we summarize literature on balancing markets.
 In section 3, the model and data used in this paper are explained.
-In section 4, the opportunity costs of hydropower for providing balancing power are illustrated.
+In section 4, the opportunity costs of hydropower for providing balancing capacity are illustrated.
 Section 5 discusses the results and concludes.

-2 Balancing markets and hydropower in the literature
+2 Balancing Markets and Hydropower in the Literature